• Skip to content

 Child behaviour

-If your child behaves in difficult ways, it can help to decide together how to consistently guide your child towards better behaviour.
+If your child behaves in ways that have a negative effect on them or other people around them, it can help to decide together how you’ll guide your child towards positive behaviour.

-A psychologist or disability specialist can help you plan appropriate behaviour strategies for your child.
+A psychologist or disability specialist can help you plan strategies to support your child.

 Looking after yourselves and your relationship